hax/hax.github.com/2015/es6-in-action/README.en.md

   - The [sample codes](https://streams.spec.whatwg.org/#creating-examples) of Fetch, Streams  specs are written in ES6

-  - The reference implementations of Streams, Promise specs are written in ES6
+  - The reference implementations of new specs are written in ES6

 ---